 Avoid giving a toy to your dog whilst he is still barking.
 He may think that you are rewarding him for making a noise.
 Wait until he has stopped barking before handing over the item.

-How to Stop a Dog from Barking Tip #5: Distract Your Dog.
+How to Stop Dog Barking Tip #5: Distract Your Dog.

 Dogs that excessively bark tend to indulge in the habit.
 Break the barkathon by introducing a stronger stimulus.
 This could be an object that produces a louder sound or a high-frequency noise that is unpleasant to your dog.